 Washing hands with soap and water, as well as disinfecting hands, can help slow the spread of infectious diseases.
-Dissolving the virus’ structure renders it inactive, allowing one to touch surfaces without contaminating them.
+Dissolving the virus’s structure renders it inactive, allowing one to touch surfaces without contaminating them.
 Many workplaces as well as schools, nursing homes, and more, realize how important it is to maintain a high standard of hand hygiene in their facilities and encourage employees and visitors to practice hand hygiene.
 However, one must ask themselves the question of how many times is it considered too much to wash your hands?

-A recent Indian study showed the rise of hand eczema in the general population due to “overzealous” hand washing caused by the spread of COVID-19.
+A recent Indian study showed the rise of hand eczema in the general population due to “overzealous” handwashing caused by the spread of COVID-19.
 The article wrote, “Proper hand hygiene is one of the enhanced preventive measure to halt the severe acute respiratory syndrome coronavirus-2 (SARS-CoV-2) COVID-19.
-However, an overzealous use of sanitizers and frequent hand washing may cause hand eczema (HE) owing to a disrupted skin barrier.
+However, overzealous use of sanitizers and frequent hand washing may cause hand eczema (HE) owing to a disrupted skin barrier.
 We aim to report a rise in the incidence of new-onset HE among the general population due to overzealous hand hygiene.”
 A different study from China showed similar results with hand eczema prevalent in 74.5% of health care workers managing COVID-19.